 Fertilizers can either come in granular or liquid form.
 Granular options come in pellets or coarse powders that you spread over the lawn with a seed spreader.
 These usually result in less application of nutrients since the pellets and grains can vary in size and nutrient density.
 However, they’re more affordable and easier to put down.

 Liquid fertilizers deliver nutrients to your lawn more rapidly and evenly.
 Most get applied with a garden sprayer, and while the application process is a bit more time-consuming, you can get a more even spread of nutrients across your lawn.
-Liquid fertilizers are also more expensive than granular options.
+Liquid fertilizers are more expensive than granular options.

 4. Organic Fertilizer